mozilla/cubeb-coreaudio-rs/README.md

 - Move issues below to github issues.
 - Test aggregate devices
   - Test with AirPods, bluethooth devices, or other devices that with special workarounds.
-- Unit test for stream operations
+- Unit tests for stream operations
 - Clean up the tests.
 Merge the duplicated pieces in to a function.
 - Find a way to catch memory leaks
-  - Try Instrument on OSX
+  - Try *Instrument* on OSX
 - Some of bugs are found when adding tests.
 Search *FIXIT* to find them.
 - Maybe it's better to move all `fn some_func(stm: &AudioUnitStream, ...)` functions into `impl AudioUnitStream`.
 - Add comments for APIs in `utils`